-Your organization has finally determined they are ready to change software solutions.
+Your organization has finally determined they are ready to change software solutions and take the next step to purchase an agribusiness solution.
 This can happen for many different reasons and, depending on how well you prepare, can have many different outcomes.
 This guide will help walk you through the process of organizing your needs internally and properly vetting potential partners.

 Step 1: Determine WHY